Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 Cons:

-Few-shot prompting takes guidance a step further by offering the AI several examples before asking it to perform a task.
-This approach helps the AI identify patterns across different contexts, making it more adaptable and accurate in generating responses.
-By seeing multiple examples, the AI can better grasp the style, tone, and format expected, which can result in more nuanced and contextually appropriate answers.
+Few-shot prompting takes guidance a step further by offering the model several examples before asking it to perform a task.
+This approach helps the model identify patterns across different contexts, making it more adaptable and accurate in generating responses.
+By seeing multiple examples, the model can better grasp the style, tone, and format expected, which can result in more nuanced and contextually appropriate answers.

 Example of Few-Shot Prompting